Mehrdad-Miri130/cms/README.md

 this is one of my blogs
 ![App Screenshot](./server/public/screenshot/8.png)

-and this is an admin part that can create a blog or editing or deleting, in this part we can also change the author of the blog
+and this is an admin part that can create a blog or edit or deleting, in this part we can also change the author of the blog
 ![App Screenshot](./server/public/screenshot/10.png)